 The exosphere is the topmost layer of the Earth's atmosphere, containing only the faintest wisps of hydrogen and other atmospheric gases.
 There is almost no 'atmosphere' in this area of the atmosphere; individual particles travel hundreds of kilometres before colliding, and many of these particles drift off into space.
 However, there are currently a variety of objects floating around on the cold edge of Earth's atmosphere.
 In this frigid area of the atmosphere, a number of man-made satellites orbit, ranging from the Hubble Space Telescope to more general weather and photography satellites aimed at Earth can be found in this region.

 The exosphere starts 311 to 621 miles above the earth's surface and finishes approximately 6200 miles above the earth's surface.

 While the exosphere is the planet's most distant layer of the atmosphere, it is also the planet's first line of protection against the sun's rays.
-It is also the first layer to make contact with the earth and shield it from meteors, asteroids, and cosmic rays.
+It is the first layer to shield the Earth from meteors, asteroids, and cosmic rays.

 The temperature of the exosphere varies dramatically.
 The temperature is lower at night and much higher during the day.

 The exosphere's air is very thin and mainly composed of helium and hydrogen.
 Other gases, such as atomic oxygen and carbon dioxide, can also be present in trace amounts.